Fowey Rocks Light

 Fowey Rocks are named after the Royal Navy frigate HMS Fowey which was wrecked on a different reef to the south in 1748.
 During construction of the lighthouse the workers lived on a platform built over the water to minimize the danger of transporting them and their supplies each day from the mainland.

 While construction was under way, on 17 February 1878 the Arratoon Apcar ran aground on the reef.

 The 1500 ton steamship came to rest just 200 yd from the workmen's platform.

 Efforts to save the boat failed, and she was pounded apart on the rocks and sank.

 Today the wreck is an excellent scuba diving site.
 One early assistant keeper of the lighthouse, Jefferson B. Browne, later became Chief Justice of the Florida Supreme Court.

 The Labor Day Hurricane of 1935 washed away the first deck of the lighthouse, 15 feet above the water, but the tower survived.
 The lighthouse is inside the boundaries of Biscayne National Park.

 In June 2011, the General Services Administration made the Fowey Rocks Light (along with 11 others) available at no cost to public organizations willing to preserve them.
 On October 2, 2012, the National Park Service accepted ownership of the light.

 It is the last of the original Florida Keys offshore manned reef lights in operation, all others having been decommissioned by 2015.
 The original Fresnel lens has been replaced by a modern solar-powered light.
-Although owned by the National Park Service, the light continues to be maintained by the US Coast Guard.
+Although owned by the National Park Service, as of 2021, the light continued to be maintained by the US Coast Guard.